Pdleon/pdleon.github.io/_posts/2019-10-15-Azure Certification.md

 ## Journey to get certified

-Stay tuned as i impart in my journey to get my Azure Certification.
-This blog post will be updated regularly.
+Stay tuned as I take on my journey to get my Azure Certification.
+This blog post will be updated regularly with links tips and useful resources.